Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Kernel Gradient Descent with Non-Constant Kernels

 Gradient descent is an iterative algorithm, where the update in each iteration is based on the output of the previous iteration.
 Thus, any iteration can be thought of as starting the training of a new model from the beginning, using the output of the previous iteration as the prior.
 If this interpretation is made every time the bandwidth is changed, then kernel gradient descent becomes exactly forward stagewise additive modeling, where the different models are defined by their bandwidths.
 Thus, if the bandwidth is updated during training in such a way that the model complexity increases during training, we would obtain exactly forward stagewise additive modeling with increasing complexity.

 It is, however, not obvious how the model complexity depends on the bandwidth, but some guidance is given by Proposition \ref{thm:sigma_compl}.
 We first consider Equation \ref{eq:sigma_compl_inf}, which states that the inferred function for infinite bandwidth is simply the prior plus a constant (recall that $\fh(\xsv)=\fhmu(\xsv)+\mu(\xsv)$), where the constant is the (shrunk) mean of the prior shifted observations.
 Equation \ref{eq:sigma_compl_zero} states the predictions for zero bandwidth.
-This time, the inferred function predicts the prior everywhere, except where there are observations, in which case the prediction is a convex combination of the observation and the prior, governed by the strength of the regularization.
+This time, the inferred function predicts the prior everywhere, except at the training observations, where the prediction is a convex combination of the observation and the prior, governed by the strength of the regularization.
 Arguably, a constant function is the simplest function possible, while a function that has the capacity both to perfectly model the data, and to include the prior, is the most complex function imaginable.
 Thus, Proposition \ref{thm:sigma_compl} suggests that a large bandwidth corresponds to a simple model and a small bandwidth corresponds to a complex model.